laberning/openrowingmonitor/docs/physics_openrowingmonitor.md

 There also is an Incomplete Theis-Sen estimator for Linear Regression [[11]](#11), which is O(1) for the addition of new datapoints in a datastream with a fixed length window, and O(log(N)) for the determination of the slope.
 Our tests on real-life data show that in several cases the Incomplete Theil-Sen delivers more robust results than the full Theil-Sen estimator.

+#### Quadratic Theil–Sen estimator (Quadratic TS)

+The Theil–Sen estimator can be expanded to apply to Quadratic functions, where the implementation is O(N<sup>2</sup>).
+Based on a Lagrange interpolation, we can calculate the coefficients of the formula quite effectively, resulting in a robust estimation more fitting the data.
+See `engine/utils/FullTSQuadraticSeries.js` for more information about the background of the implementation.

 ### Choices for the specific algorithms

 #### Regression algorithm used for drag calculation

-For the drag-factor calculation, we observe three things:
+For the drag-factor calculation (and the closely related recovery slope detection), we observe three things:

 * The number of datapoints in the recovery phase isn't known in advance, and is subject to significant change due to variations in recovery time (i.e. sprints), making both the Incomplete Theil–Sen estimator and Theil–Sen estimator incapable of calculating their slopes in the stream as the efficient implementations require a fixed window.
 This results in a near O(N<sup>2</sup>) calculation at the start of the *Drive* phase.
 Given the number of datapoints often encountered (a recoveryphase on a Concept 2 contains around 200 datapoints), this is a significant issue that could disrupt the application.
 OLS has a O(1) complexity for continous datastreams;

-* In non-time critical replays of earlier recorded rowing sessions, both the Incomplete Theil–Sen estimator and Theil–Sen estimator performed worse than OLS: OLS with a high pass filter on r<sup>2</sup> resulted in a much more stable dragfactor than the Incomplete Theil–Sen estimator and Theil–Sen estimator did (see [these considerations](https://github.com/JaapvanEkris/openrowingmonitor/blob/docs/Engine_Validation.md#improvements-based-on-the-first-side-by-side-dragfactor-test)).
+* In non-time critical replays of earlier recorded rowing sessions, both the Incomplete Theil–Sen estimator and Theil–Sen estimator performed worse than OLS: OLS with a high pass filter on r<sup>2</sup> resulted in a much more stable dragfactor than the Incomplete Theil–Sen estimator and Theil–Sen estimator did.
 This suggests that the OLS algorithm handles the outliers sufficiently to prevent drag poisoning.

 * Applying Quadratic OLS regression does not improve its results

-Therefore, we chode to apply the OLS Linear Regression model for the calculation of the dragfactor.
+Therefore, we choose to apply the OLS Linear Regression model for the calculation of the dragfactor and the related recovery slope detection.

 #### Regression algorithm used for Angular velocity and Angular Acceleration

-Incomplete Linear Theil-Sen proved more robust than OLS

-Complete Linear Theil-Sen delivered more noisy results than Incomplete Linear Theil-Sen

-Incomplete Quadratic Theil-Sen delivered more noisy results than Incomplete Linear Theil-Sen
+We determine the Angular Velocity &omega; and Angular Acceleration &alpha; based on the relation between &theta; and time.
+First of all, we observe that we use both the first derived function (i.e. &omega;) and the second derived function (i.e. &alpha;), making a quadratic or even a cubic regression algorithm more appropriate, as a liniear regressor would make the second derived function trivial.
+Practical testing has confirmed that Quadratic Theil-Senn outperformed all Linear Regression methods in terms of robustness and responsiveness.
+Based on extensive testing with multiple simulated rowing machines, Full Quadratic Theil-Senn has proven to deliver the best results and thus is selected to determine &omega; and &alpha;.

 ## Open Issues, Known problems and Regrettable design decissions